tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

     Bundle ID: 18
     Starting bundle 18 (samples.rsa.helloimpl_xmlrpc)...

-In your environment, bundle number might not be 18...that is fine.
+In your environment, bundle number might not be 18... that is fine.

-If you list services using the 'sl' console command you should see an instance of IHello service
+If you list services using the ``sl`` console command you should see an instance of ``IHello`` service

 .. code-block:: console